operand/agency/README.md

 used to simplify general machine learning development and training workflows.
 See the example below.

-So, `everything` is a more general purpose tool and intended to compliment agents and their development, to ultimately enable agents to safely integrate with anything, in any way imaginable.
+So, `everything` is a simple but more general purpose library intended to compliment agents and their development, to ultimately enable agents to safely integrate with anything, in any way imaginable.

 # Install